traefik/traefik/docs/basics.md

 #### Health Check

-A health check can be configured in order to remove a backend from LB rotation as long as it keeps returning HTTP status codes other than `2xx` to HTTP GET requests periodically carried out by Traefik.
+A health check can be configured in order to remove a backend from LB rotation as long as it keeps returning HTTP status codes other than `1xx`, `2xx` or `3xx` to HTTP GET requests periodically carried out by Traefik.
 The check is defined by a path appended to the backend URL and an interval (given in a format understood by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration)) specifying how often the health check should be executed (the default being 30 seconds).
 Each backend must respond to the health check within 5 seconds.
 By default, the port of the backend server is used, however, this may be overridden.

-A recovering backend returning `2xx` responses again is being returned to the LB rotation pool.
+A recovering backend returning `1xx`, `2xx` or `3xx` responses again is being returned to the LB rotation pool.

 For example:
 ```toml